Apple shares slide after China government iPhone ban reports

 Canada-based technology research firm, TechInsights, said the phone contained a new 5G Kirin 9000s processor, developed for Huawei by China's largest contract chipmaker SMIC.

-TechInsights analyst Dan Hutchenson said it "demonstrates the technical progress China's semiconductor industry has been able to make".
+TechInsights analyst Dan Hutcheson said it "demonstrates the technical progress China's semiconductor industry has been able to make".

 This is a "big tech breakthrough for China," investment firm Jefferies said in a research note.